Culver Upper Camp 2016: June 18 - July 29

-The Culver Upper School is a six-week coed camp for ages 14 and up.
+The Culver Upper Camp is a six-week coed camp for ages 14-18 year olds.
 Boys must decide between the Naval School, the Cavalry School, or the Aviation School.
 Each school has its own unique uniforms, customs and traditions.
 Girls are organized into Decks and may choose to take the same sailing, horsemanship or aviation classes that are required of the boys.

 New for 2015 is Deck 7, a girls' unit where all members must be enrolled in Basic or Advanced Horsemanship class.
 The girls of Deck 7 will be mounted, like the boys' Troop, during Saturday Garrison Parades.

-Check out the Culver Upper School facilities and activities in the Virtual Tour!
+Check out the Culver Upper Camp facilities and activities in the Virtual Tour!

 MONDAY - FRIDAY SCHEDULE